codefellows/seattle-code-javascript-401d49/class-03/README.md

 ```

+### Postgres Install Docs Have Been Updated

+Refer to [setup](https://codefellows.github.io/setup-guide/code-401-javascript/4-postgres.html) if necessary

 ### Sequelize

 In order to communicate with our SQL database we will utilize the `sequelize` library and the `sequelize-cli` to communicate with our persistent data.
 Use the following commands to perform database intialization and CRUD behaviors.